 Censys lets you search structured fields derived from application handshakes completed by our scanner.
 Fields reflect the nested structure of the schema using dot notation.

 For example, you can find all devices that have an HTTP Server header that includes the word Apache with this search:

 Important!
 The above search does not return results that have the exact value “Apache”.
 Rather, it will find hosts where the word Apache appears in the server header.
-For example, the value “Apache Server” would be returned.
+For example, the value “Apache Server” would be returned as a result.

 If you want to search for an exact match, use the equals operator:

 You can use the asterisk symbol (*) and question mark (?) to perform wildcard searches that match zero or more characters, or exactly one character, respectively.
 These are helpful for finding records where you know the start of a word, but not how it will end.

 For example, the search above, (services.http.response.headers.server: Apache) will return hosts with the Server header “Apache” and “Apache Server”, but it will not return hosts with the Server header “Apache-Serve” since it matches on whitespace delimited words.
 You can search for all hosts with the field that starts with Apache with the following query:

 Many users want to use leading wildcards to search domain name fields.
 Don’t worry — when searching an FQDN field (e.g., the name on a certificate), the search “censys.io” will include results for all subdomains of censys.io.
 To restrict those searches to exactly the string provided, use the equals operator.

 Censys allows the binary operators and, or, and not, as well as parentheses.
 For example:

 You can search for set matches instead of constructing long or-based statements.
 For example, the above query can be also be expressed as: